aa32555/YDBDoc/ProgGuide/langext.rst

 -----------------------------------------------------
-Extensions for the support for the Unicode® standard
+Extensions for Unicode® standard support
 -----------------------------------------------------

 To represent and process strings that use international characters, YottaDB processes can use Unicode.